Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-4 To create a script that lists enviromental  variables
+File-5 To list all local vairables and enviromental variables and functions